-- Do you prefer one of the funding allocation models?
+- Do you have a preference for one of the funding allocation models?
 Why? - Are there any modifications you would make to any of the proposals, or a new model you'd like to propose?
 What data sources could we use? - Does anything about a specific option give you heartburn?